chazgeppetto/chazgeppetto.github.io/_posts/2023-10-18-update-on-pulumi-and-nitric.markdown

 Hiya readers!
 Josh here - I wanted to share a quick update on our latest.

-The most recent post from Chaz ({% post_url 2023-10-05-streamlining-cloud-development-with-pulumi-and-nitric %}) discussed our introduction to some very promising platforms for cloud development.
+The most recent [post from Chaz](/2023/10/05/streamlining-cloud-development-with-pulumi-and-nitric/) discussed our introduction to some very promising platforms for cloud development.
 [Pulumi](https://www.pulumi.com/) manages infrastructure-as-code, and [Nitric](https://nitric.io/) provides an abstraction layer that lets us focus on domain logic and business problems instead of studying the idiosyncracies of various cloud providers.
 It's really looking like a powerful 1-2 punch!

 ## Getting Started with Nitric